shorterzakhena/Python-Network-Information-Tool/README.md

 - Technical documentation
 - GitHub repository management

-Created by: Zakhena K. Shorter | Python-Network-Information-Tool
+Created by: Zakhena K.Shorter IT Professional | Recent IT Graduate